SB Park To Receive Excellence in Mechanics Award

-Professor SB Park from the Mechanical Engineering Department will receive the Excellence in Mechanics Award Aug.
-30, 2018, from the American Society of Mechanical Engineers' Electronics and Photonic Packaging Division.
+On August 30, 2018, Professor SB Park from the Mechanical Engineering Department, is to receive the Excellence in Mechanics Award, presented by the American Society of Mechanical Engineers' Electronics and Photonic Packaging Division.

-The award is in recognition of outstanding achievement in engineering and is only given once to an individual who has demonstrated excellence in the engineering and science of structural mechanics of electronic systems.
+This award is in recognition of outstanding achievement in engineering, presented only once to an individual who has demonstrated excellence in the engineering and science of structural mechanics of electronic systems.
 However, if you ask Park, he will humbly say, "I did not do much other than performing as usual."

 Park is the director of the Integrated Electronics Engineering Center (IEEC) and the Optomechanics and Physical Reliability Laboratory at Binghamton University.

-He started his academic career at Binghamton University in 2002, and his expertise in micro/nano mechanics and optomechanics contributes to the center in conducting on-going and prospective projects.
+He began his academic career at Binghamton University in 2002, and his expertise in micro/nano mechanics and optomechanics contributes to the center in conducting on-going and prospective projects.

-The award will be given at the 2018 International Technical Conference and Exhibition on Packaging and Integration of Electronic and Photonic Microsystems (InterPACK) in San Francisco.
+Park will receive this award at the 2018 International Technical Conference and Exhibition on Packaging and Integration of Electronic and Photonic Microsystems (InterPACK) in San Francisco.

 IEEC held its Technical Advisory Board (TAB) at Binghamton University's Center of Excellence.

-The Integrated Electronics Engineering Center (IEEC) held its Technical Advisory Board (TAB) June 12, 2018 at Binghamton University's Center of Excellence.
-Associate Director, Benson Chan announced the 2018-2019 Pooled Research Projects.
-Six projects will receive funding at $50,000 and three projects will received "seed" funding at $25,000.
-A total of nineteen projects were submitted.
-The 2018-2019 projects are:
+The Integrated Electronics Engineering Center (IEEC) held its Technical Advisory Board (TAB) Meeting on June 12, 2018 at Binghamton University's Center of Excellence.
+Associate Director, Benson Chan, announced the 2018-2019 Pooled Research Projects.

 - Beyond Silicone Elastomer - Ahyeon Koh